Q1. Describe how the poverty line is estimated in India?

 - Various socio-cultural factors like caste and gender discrimination and social exclusion have contributed to the wider realm of human poverty.

 Q5.
 Identify the social and economic groups which are most vulnerable to poverty in India.

 Ans: The social groups vulnerable to poverty are:

 The economic groups vulnerable to poverty are:

-Ques 6: Give an account of interstate disparities in poverty in India.
+Q6.
+Give an account of interstate disparities of poverty in India.

-Ans: (i) There is difference among the proportion of poor people in States.
+- There is a difference in the proportion of poor people in the States.

-(ii) Estimates show that average India HCR was 21.9% in 2011-12 but States like Bihar and Orissa are the two poorest states with poverty ratios of 33.7 and 37.6% respectively.
+- Estimates show that the average India HCR was 21.9% in 2011-12 but States like Bihar and Orissa are the two poorest states with poverty ratios of 33.7 and 37.6% respectively.

-(ii) There are disparities in poverty among the regions around the World.
-Number of the poor in China has come down from 85% in 1981 to 6% in 2011.
+- There are disparities in poverty among the regions around the World.
+The number of the poor in China has come down from 85% in 1981 to 6% in 2011.

-Ques 8: Describe current government strategy of poverty alleviation.
+Q8.
+Describe current government strategy of poverty alleviation?